 - Processes such as requesting holiday leave can be centralised.

 - You can reduce your carbon footprint.
-If all onboarding information is stored in the app and new starters can digitally sign any contracts, there’s no need to print out endless paperwork.
+If all onboarding information is stored in the app and new starters can digitally sign contracts, there’s no need to print endless paperwork.

-- They’re a great way to get employee feedback like in the example below.
-When it comes to more sensitive topics, it may help to make any responses anonymous.
+- They’re a great way to get employee feedback as shown in the example below.
+When it comes to more sensitive topics, it may help to make responses anonymous.

-While it may feel daunting getting started with your internal communications, it’s well worth investing the time and money into this area of your organisation.
+It may feel daunting getting started with your internal communication channels but it’s well worth investing the time and money into this area of your organisation.
 If done correctly, it will even pay for itself in time.
-After all, a more productive and engaged workforce can only lead to more customers, sales, and profits.
+After all, a more productive and engaged workforce can only lead to more customers, sales and profits.